19 August 2017

-The Shakespeare Summer Programme offers a rich collection of courses, lectures, and special events.
-You can discuss the power, beauty, and meaning of Shakespeare plays with leading academics; discover connections and the wider world of Elizabethan culture; attend productions and recitals; and explore aspects of performance, including - if you wish - workshop exercises led by a professional actor and director.
+This programme offers a rich collection of courses, lectures, readings and acting workshops.
+You can explore the power, beauty, and meaning of Shakespeare's plays with leading academics; discover connections with the wider world of Elizabethan culture; and explore aspects of performance.

 The academic programme